kawacode/gorequest/README.md

 }
 ```

-### HTTP Request using gorequest with Frame and Priority ordering and customization
+### HTTP Request using gorequest with Frame and Priority ordering

 ```go
 package main